 These waves emit infrared energy, which is on a similar wavelength to the energy which the human body naturally emits, approximately 7 to 14 microns.

-Infrared targets the body rather than warming up an entire room, and as a result, the average temperature in an infrared sauna is typically much lower than in a traditional sauna with a stove.
+Infrared targets the body rather than warming up an entire room.
+As a result, the average temperature in an infrared sauna is typically much lower than in a traditional sauna with a stove.

 Personally, I prefer using a traditional sauna rather than an infrared sauna, as the experience is quite different.
 But sweating you will do in both types of saunas.

 The typical temperature range in an infrared sauna is 80 to 130 degrees Fahrenheit (26 to 55 degrees Celsius).

 5. Steam Sauna

-A steam sauna, or otherwise called a steam room, is a type of sauna that heats up by creating steam that is emitted into the room at regular intervals.
+A steam sauna, otherwise called a steam room, is a type of sauna that heats up by creating steam that is emitted into the room at regular intervals.
 Steam saunas are popular in gyms, but they are also used in Turkish hammams, for example.

-Steam rooms are typically heated up by a steam generator that boils water, turning it into steam, and continually releases it into the room.
+Steam rooms are typically heated by a steam generator that boils water, turning it into steam, and continually releases it into the room.

-This creates a humidity in the room that is much higher (up to 100%) than in a traditional sauna.
+This creates a humidity level in the room that is much higher (up to 100%) than in a traditional sauna.

 Interestingly, the temperature is typically lower in a steam sauna, but the high humidity makes it feel much warmer.
 As such, most people can’t stay in a steam sauna as long as in a traditional sauna.

-Steam rooms are usually much easier to clean because they are made of tiles, glass and plastic as these materials do not absorb moisture as much as wood does.
-Regular cleaning is very necessary though, because the humidity makes steam rooms more vulnerable to mold development.
+Steam rooms are usually much easier to clean because they are made of tiles, glass, and plastic, as these materials do not absorb moisture as much as wood does.
+Regular cleaning is necessary, though, because the humidity makes steam rooms more vulnerable to mold development.

 Read my guide to the differences between saunas and steam rooms for a complete outline of these two types of saunas.